roadwarriorslive/Pipulate/README.rst

     do[Enter] (to seize screen)
-    Ctrl+A [Esc] (to switch to "Copy mode" with a scroll-back history) Once you're in Copy Mode, you can use Page Up & Page Down.
+    Ctrl+A [Esc] (to switch to "Copy mode" with a scroll-back history)

+Once you're in Copy Mode, you can use Page Up & Page Down.
 You can also use Ctrl+B for back and Ctrl+F for forward.
 When you're done, hit the [Esc] key again.
-    When you want to release the screen session, it's still:
-    Ctrl+A, D [Enter]
+When you want to release the screen session, it's still Ctrl+A, D [Enter] to detach.

 The Unix/Linux-style type-in "terminal" interface that ships with Macs and can be installed with Windows using CygWin or their new Windows 10 BASH shell is